 IBM approached Microsoft about a project code-named “Chess.”
 In response, Microsoft focused on a new operating system—the software that manages, or runs, the computer hardware and also serves to bridge the gap between the computer hardware and programs, such as a word processor.
 It’s the foundation on which computer programs can run.
 They named their new operating system “MS-DOS.”

-When the IBM PC running MS-DOS shipped in 1981, it introduced a whole new language to the general public.
+When the IBM PC is running MS-DOS shipped in 1981, it introduced a whole new language to the general public.

 Microsoft worked on the first version of a new operating system.
 Interface Manager was the code name and was considered as the final name, but Windows prevailed because it best described the boxes or computing “windows” that were fundamental to the new system.
 Windows was announced in 1983, but it took a while to develop.
 Skeptics called it “vaporware.”